Fennsmash/Leos-HMR/README.md

 # Holistic Model of Reality — HMR-MATH Framework

 ## Overview
-Paper 6 is a new model of math, the rest are solutions to the Millennium Prize Problems basef on the model.
+Paper 6 is a new model of math, the rest are solutions to the Millennium Prize Problems based on the model.
 The **Holistic Model of Reality (HMR)** — Mathematics Division — establishes the formal structure for the theory of consciousness and physical law proposed by **Michael Leonidas Emerson**.
 The **HMR-MATH Framework** defines the logical, quantitative, and symbolic system that connects information, awareness, and natural order within one mathematical model.